onlyati/quadlet-lsp/docs/qsr.md

 **Message**

-> Port is not exposed in the image, exposed ports: %port_list%
+> Port is not exposed in the image, exposed ports: _%port_list%_

+or

+> Not able to verify exposed ports, because image not pulled: _%image_list%_

 **Explanation**